 (a) expected to be sufficient for driving 150% of an average driving range with a complete tank of fuel; or

-(b) at least 10 per cent of the capacity of the reagent tank;
+(b) at least 10 per cent of the capacity of the reagent tank.

 After a repair has been carried out to correct a fault where the OBD system has been triggered under paragraph 7.2. above, the inducement system may be reinitialised via the OBD serial port (e.g. by a generic scan tool) to enable the vehicle to be restarted for self-diagnosis purposes.
 The vehicle shall operate for a maximum of 50 km to enable the success of the repair to be validated.
 The inducement system shall be fully reactivated if the fault persists after this validation."